Celebrating our 110th Anniversary

 An oral history of SMRLS: Part 2

-When Georgia Sherman accepted a secretarial position with Southern Minnesota Regional Legal Services (SMRLS) in 1977, she had not yet realized that this was the same law firm that enforced her tenant rights in a landlord-tenant dispute a few years earlier.
+Georgia Sherman accepted a secretarial position with Southern Minnesota Regional Legal Services (SMRLS) in 1977.
+At the time, she had not yet realized that this was the same law firm that enforced her tenant rights in a landlord-tenant dispute a few years earlier.

 That’s not surprising.
 Since her introduction to the firm as a client, the location of the office had changed as well as the name of the organization – from Legal Assistance of Ramsey County to SMRLS.